By: Marilyn L. Davis

-Are you spending more time thinking about being productive or are you doing things that get you results?
+Are you spending minutes or even hours thinking about being productive or are you doing things that get you results?
 If you’re not certain, here’s a simple way to know.
 Create a table or Excel Spreadsheet with the following categories:

 - Activities to meet goals